Construction of electronic cigarettes: Function

 An e-cigarette is a handheld battery-powered vaporizer that simulates smoking, but without tobacco combustion.
 Once the user inhales, the airflow activates the flow sensor, and then the heating element atomizes the liquid solution.
-The different kinds of trigger sensor or sensors used are acoustic, pressure, touch, capacitive, optical, Hall Effect or electromagnetic field.
+The different kinds of trigger sensor or sensors used are acoustic, pressure, touch, capacitive, optical, Hall effect or electromagnetic field.
 Most devices have a manual push-button switch to turn them on or off.
 E-cigarettes do not turn on by trying to "light" the device with a flame.

-The e-liquid reaches a temperature of roughly 100-250 °C within a chamber to create an aerosolized vapor.
+The e-liquid reaches a temperature of roughly 100–250 °C within a chamber to create an aerosolized vapor.
 Variable voltage devices can raise the temperature.

 A glycerin-only liquid vaporizes at a higher temperature than a propylene glycol-glycerin liquid.
 Rather than cigarette smoke, the user inhales an aerosol, commonly but inaccurately called vapor.
 E-cigarettes do not create vapor between puffs.

+E-cigarettes are also used by some people as a smoking cessation aid.
+A Cochrane review found that nicotine e-cigarettes can help people stop smoking and may be more effective than nicotine replacement therapy and this use is supported by public health guidance in England.
+Some users also use electronic nicotine delivery systems (ENDS) to vape cannabis products, including cannabidiol (CBD) or tetrahydrocannabinol (THC) oils and e-liquids that are compatible with ENDS devices.
+Some people use e-cigarettes while continuing to smoke conventional cigarettes(“dual use”), for example during quit attempts or in situations where smoking is restricted.

+In the United Kingdom, guidance from the National Institute for Health and Care Excellence notes that, as of February 2025, no nicotine-containing e-cigarettes were licensed as medicines for smoking cessation by the Medicines and Healthcare products Regulatory Agency, and products not licensed as medicines cannot be marketed by manufacturers for stopping smoking; however, UK public health guidance distinguishes between the harms of combustible tobacco use and the use of smoke-free nicotine products, noting that vaping is less harmful than smoking and may support smoking cessation when smokers switch completely.